cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 ### Message Format
 The messages in the system have four components
-* `owner`
-* `sender`
+* `sender`- process identifier
-* `round`
+* `round` - round identifier
-* `value`
+* `value` - payload
+* `type` - *initial*, *echo*, *ready*

-The owner of the message is the process that initiated the broadcast protocol.
+The sender indicates the initiator of the broadcast protocol.
-The sender indicates from whom the current message was sent.
 The round is a number used to totally order broadcasts from a single process.
 The value is the proposed result of the broadcast.
+The type of the message indicates in what phase of the protocol the message was sent.

 It should be noted that in a production environment, messages should be authenticated with cryptographic signatures.
-For this implementation, it is sufficient for demonstration and testing to assign messages the `owner` and `sender` fields as integers.
+For this implementation, it is sufficient for demonstration and testing to assign messages the `sender` field as an integer.

 ### Message Filtering
 In order to make a decision, each process must accept a number of other messages.